 “You should read it, Papa,” my daughter said to me decades ago when she had read it.
 “You would really like it.”

 Valuing her judgment and knowing she was asking me to share an experience she felt important to us both, I did just that.
 And I can gladly report that it is a book of profound importance, a beautiful and exciting “children’s” book for children of all ages.
 I found in reading and rereading it that I better understood the pressures to conform, to give up the struggle for an essential self, that my twelve-year-old daughter and other young people were subjected to.
 Those pressures, aided and abetted by today’s nefarious high-tech social media and their promoters, have increased a hundred-fold.
+But social media isn’t all bad.
+It can be used for positive reasons too.
+You see, many businesses and influencers use all of the platforms available to them, as well as these best growth services for instagram, when they want to market their product or service to a wider audience.
+And more often than not, this strategy will work in their favor.
+But when it’s used in the wrong way, it could have severe consequences.
 It is supremely ironic that the pressures to conform that L’Engle wrote about in 1962, when the book was published, have become so much more intense because those who became adults in the following years became such conformists themselves by embracing all the high-tech gadgetry they have subsequently placed in their children’s vulnerable hands.
 Books may help one become a Self, but freedom’s just another word for most people of any era, who far prefer being part of the crowd and losing themselves in it.

 From L’Engle’s book I came to see anew the meaning of love and respect for people – their sacred, inviolable dignity – that means nothing to tyrants of all sorts who manipulate and abuse people to satisfy their machinations.
 Rather than being just obvious and crude, today these tyrants are part and parcel of a triumphant therapeutic, celebrity culture that advises: “Just relax and don’t fight and it will be much easier for you.
 Don’t stress.”
 In other words, shrink to fit.
 But their guile and bad faith is so sophisticated that their conformism is advertised as freedom and self-affirmation.
 “Don’t shrink to fit.”
 “Be yourself.”
 “Be Free.”
 Every school child in the country is urged to become “a critical thinker,” as they are molded to the rule of group think that dominates the nation’s schools.
 When all have achieved the pedagogues’ goal of “critical thinking,” there will be no independent thinkers among them.